Phan Quang Đán: Early years

-Phan Quang Đán hailed from the north central province of Nghệ An Province in Annam, French Indochina.
-He studied for a period in a seminary, and was an American-trained OSS (now CIA) agent during the Second World War.
+Phan Quang Đán was born as Phan Huy Đán in the north central province of Nghệ An, Annam, French Indochina.
+His father was Dr. Phan Huy Thịnh from Hà Đông. Đán studied for a period in a seminary, and was an American-trained OSS (now CIA) agent during the Second World War.
 He studied medicine in Hanoi when he entered politics in 1945 following the collapse of the Japanese occupation.
 This ushered in a period of political ferment as Ho Chi Minh and his Viet Minh proclaimed the creation of the Democratic Republic of Vietnam and battled French Union forces who attempted to regain control of the country.
 He briefly joined the Vietnamese People's Party and the Great Vietnam Civil Servants Party before forming a newspaper based group named "Thiết Thực".
 According to his account, he twice turned down Vietminh offers of a cabinet position in 1946 to follow Emperor Bảo Đại to China and Hong Kong.
 There during 1947 and 1948, he was an advisor as Bảo Đại attempted to negotiate a return to Vietnam with the French.
 When a Provisional Central Government was established in 1948 with Bảo Đại's blessing, Đán joined it as Minister of Information.
 He resigned after several months, citing the French reluctance to grant the government any powers to facilitate Vietnamese autonomy, noting that they wanted to 'reestablish the old colonial regime'.
 During this period working for Bao Dai, Đán worked closely with Nghiêm Xuân Thiện.
 The pair were members of the Đại Việt Nationalist Party and later worked on the Thời Luận newspaper together.
 In 1949, Đán formed his group, the Republican Party (Cong Hoa Dang), and went abroad to study for his PhD at the Harvard School of Public Health while continuing his political activities.
 In 1951, he published his political treatise Volonté Vietnamienne, articulating his vision for an independent non-Communist Vietnam.
 This included multiparty democratic elections.
 His political activities spread to his academic work; his thesis Vietnam's Health: Present Conditions and Proposals of Reorganization references Vietnam's political future.
-According to Cao Van Luan, a Catholic priest who served in academic posts under Diem's regime and was a former seminary colleague of Đán, Diem and Đán were in contact while the pair were in political exile in the US in the 1950s.
+According to Cao Văn Luận, a Catholic priest and academic in South Vietnam and was a former seminary colleague of Đán, Diem and Đán were in contact while the pair were in political exile in the US in the 1950s.
 Luan believed that Diem, who was appointed prime minister by Bao Dai in 1954, assumed that Đán was receptive to him as a politician.
 In August 1955, one month before returning to Vietnam, Đán published a Vietnamese translation of Volonté Vietnamienne.